qiyangduan/standard-models-1/telco/churn_prediction.md

 * [Oracle Automatic Data Preparation](https://docs.oracle.com/cd/B28359_01/datamine.111/b28129/xform_data.htm) (or ADP) can handle categorical and numerical with outliers according to certain predefined rules.
 * Other tools like [SPSS](http://www-03.ibm.com/software/products/en/spss-data-preparation),  Microsoft all claim that they have automatic data preparation though I can find very limitted documents.

+In our churn problem, most of time the input would be a  customer profile mixed with numerical and categorical values.

 ## Churn Prediction by Random Forest
 In 2009, Orange donated their data for KDD Cup.
 Of all participants, Random forest becomes the winner.